Learn About Our Current Partners

 Science Debate asks candidates, elected officials, the public and the media to focus more on science policy issues of vital importance to modern life.
 As a registered 501(c)(3), Science Debate is nonpartisan.
 We encourage everyone to ask their candidates to discuss and debate their science and technology policies for the well-being of our nation and society.

-Become A Science For Georgia Partner!
+Become A Science For Georgia Partner or Friend!

 List of Partner contacts